 If your dog or cat has been diagnosed with epilepsy or another seizure disorder, the veterinarian may prescribe an anticonvulsant.
 However, if you find your pet is not reacting well to these drugs, there is another option—a medication called Zonisamide.

 Ways to Take Zonisamide

 Zonisamide can be used by itself or combined with other anticonvulsant medications.
-For dogs that cannot tolerate Phenobarbital or potassium bromide, Zonisamide may be a viable option.
-It may also be an option for dog owners who do not want to risk the side effects of Phenobarbital or potassium bromide for their pets.
+For dogs that cannot tolerate phenobarbital or potassium bromide, Zonisamide may be a viable option.
+It may also be an option for dog owners who do not want to risk the side effects of phenobarbital or potassium bromide for their pets.
 Side effects of phenobarbital or potassium bromide for dogs may include sedation, restlessness, loss of coordination, changes in thirst and appetite, or increased urination, among many other issues.

 Side Effects of Zonisamide